Do you want to learn Aikido forms, develop power, fast-track your skills, and gain valuable experience on your path to mastery?

 3 - Training focused on energy - Ki Aikido

-Of course, there are many other styles that are in-between these one's, but I'm sure you get the idea!
-Just choose the one that you feel suits you best and train hard... but train smart!
+There are many other styles that are in-between these one's, but you get the idea!
+Just choose one that you feel suits you best and train hard and smart!

 One way of Training Smart is to study the art thoroughly and pick up key principles along the way.
-My unique Aikido Success Blueprint collection will help you fast-track your Aiki skills to new levels!
+My unique Aikido Success Blueprint collection will help you on your journey and fast-track your skills!